ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 # vCenter Server with Hybridity Bundle overview
 {: #vc_hybrid_overview}

-The VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle is not supported for new installations.
-Instead, deploy the standard VMware vCenter Server instance with the HCX on {{site.data.keyword.cloud_notm}} service.
+The vCenter Server with Hybridity Bundle is not supported for new installations.
+Instead, deploy the standard vCenter Server instance with the HCX service.
 {:note}

 The vCenter Server with Hybridity Bundle is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of a minimum of four {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the VMware HCX on {{site.data.keyword.cloud_notm}} service.
+The VMware environment is built on top of a minimum of four {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the HCX service.

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.